PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.readAndSort (directoryPath, options)

-This method reads the content of the directory passed and sorts files based on date and returns files. 'options' object can be used to pass in:
+fs-promise-util.readAndSort reads the content of the directory passed and sorts files based on date and returns files. 'options' object can be used to pass in:

 * options.sort : sort files based on date